Istanbul, Turkey cruise port

 Docking

-Galataport, Karaköy — right in the city
+Galataport, Karaköy — underground terminal, steps from the city

 Walk to Old City